 I don’t think I even set foot inside a Kroger, and if I went to Whole Foods, it was a rare treat, and usually because I was with someone who wanted to go – not because I could afford to buy anything there!

-Our clothes came, and mostly still come from Goodwill.
+Our clothes came, and mostly still come, from Goodwill.
 The end, amen.

 We lived in a housing situation where Gabe could work off the rent

 This has been a huge blessing!
-And even though I budgeted every month for rent in case Gabe couldn’t get the work in that he needed to, I ended up being able add that money back into our savings account at the end of each month.
+And even though I budgeted every month for rent in case Gabe couldn’t get the work in that he needed to, I ended up being able to add that money back into our savings account at the end of each month.

 To be sure, it’s not an ideal house by a long shot, and we plan to move out sooner rather than later… but it keeps being easier to stay.
 Why is moving so hard?!